saveenr/usql-tutorial/ch09/user-defined-aggregators.md

 ```

 **Do not just blindly add the IsRecursive property to your UDAggs.
-Make sure the UDAggs support the assocaitive property.**
+Make sure the UDAggs support the associative property.**